Columbus Dog Bite Lawyer

 Strict Liability and Negligence in Ohio

 If you have experienced the effects of a dog bite injury, you deserve justice.
-The lawyers at Rinehardt Law Firm work with clients whose wounds heal quickly and other victims who are forced to adapt their whole lives around a severe and lasting injury.
+The lawyers at Rinehardt Injury Attorneys work with clients whose wounds heal quickly and other victims who are forced to adapt their whole lives around a severe and lasting injury.
 No matter what the specific details of your case are, a skilled attorney can help you understand the protection that Ohio law extends to you.

 In Ohio, victims of dog bites can either file their claim against the responsible party under the basis of strict liability or negligence.